tsteffek/Ergogen-V4-Migration-Guide/README.md

 # v3 points.key
 footprints:                     # move this into pcbs
   choc_hotswap:
-    type: choc                  # change to "what: choc"
+    type: choc                  # change to "what: choc", and since there's no anchor, add "where: true" to apply to all points
+    class: S                    # change to "designator: S"
     nets:                       # move content to params
       from: =colrow             # turn this into "{{colrow}}"
       to: =col_net              # turn this into "{{col_net}}"